mochtod/ssb-build-server-web/cline_docs/activeContext.md

    - **Mitigation**: Test with sample files from the rhel9-vm-workspace as templates

 2. **Risk**: API communication failures with Atlantis
-   - **Mitigation**: Implement robust error handling and retry mechanisms
+   - **Mitigation**: Implemented robust error handling with simulation fallback
+   - **Status**: Addressed with the new graceful fallback mechanism

 3. **Risk**: Security vulnerabilities in VM provisioning
    - **Mitigation**: Enforce strict validation and approval workflows